johnwcowan/pdp8x/arch.md

   * The 32-bit IW register holds the instruction word being executed.

+  * The 4-bit OP register, which contains the instruction opcode.

+  * The 4-bit IX register, which contains the number of the index register used by the instruction, if any.

-  * The 5-bit OP register contains the 0x7D_0000 bits of IR.
+  * The 4-bit EOP register, which contains the extended opcode of the instruction, if any.

   * The 1-bit S register is 1 if the next instruction is going to be skipped (not executed) and 0 otherwise.

-  * The -bit SP register
+  * The 11-bit SP register, which specifies the current stack pointer relative to SBASE.

   * The 32-bit Y register contains the address of the memory location being accessed by the current instruction (if any).